pjbiggs/Massey203311/Week2/Week2.md

 You still get the same error as the folder does not exist (yet!).

-> __Important: please read, but do not do this as it will not work in our current RStudio Cloud environment__
+> __Important: please read, but do not do this as it will not work in our current Massey RStudio environment__
 >
 > Home directories can also be referred to by the tilde `~` character.
 It can be used to specify paths starting at your home directory.
 So typing:
 >